-There were also reports that the government might also seek an emergency stay from the Supreme Court, or from Justice Anthony Kennedy as Circuit Justice for the Ninth Circuit, or seek en banc review at the Ninth Circuit (that is, review by the whole court or a larger 11-judge panel), but none of these things appear to have happened as of 5 pm EST on February 9.
-If such an emergency stay is granted by Justice Kennedy, by the Supreme Court as a whole, or by the en banc Ninth Circuit, the federal government will presumably resume enforcement of the travel ban immediately.
+There were also reports that the government might also seek an emergency stay from the Supreme Court, or from Justice Anthony Kennedy as Circuit Justice for the Ninth Circuit, or seek en banc review at the Ninth Circuit (that is, review by the whole court or a larger 11-judge panel).
+None of these things appear to have happened as of 6 pm EST on February 14, although a judge of the Ninth Circuit did call for a vote on rehearing en banc, and so an order of the court's En Banc Coordinator requested the parties to file briefs regarding their position on such rehearing by February 16.
+If an emergency stay of the Western District of Washington TRO were ultimately to be granted by Justice Kennedy, by the Supreme Court as a whole, or by the en banc Ninth Circuit, the federal government would presumably resume enforcement of the travel ban immediately, with limited exceptions related to a preliminary injunction recently entered by a different court in Virginia.